javascript-tutorial/en.javascript.info/1-js/6-data-types/01-number/article.md

 But in real life we usually dislike writing many zeroes.
 It's easy to mistype.
 Also we are lazy.
 We we usually write something like `"1bn"` for a billion or `"7.3bn"` for 7 billions 300 millions.
 The similar is true for other big numbers.

-In JavaScript, we can do almost the same by appending the letter `e` to the number and specifying the zeroes count:
+In JavaScript, we can do almost the same by appending the letter `"e"` to the number and specifying the zeroes count:

 ```js run
 let billion = 1e9;  // 1 billion, literally: 1 and 9 zeroes